UFO sightings in Canada: 1978, Clarenville, Newfoundland and Labrador

 A single sighting of a UFO by twelve individuals in the early morning October 26, 1978 occurred in Clarenville, Newfoundland and Labrador near Random Island.
 The object was reportedly oval-shaped with a fin on its tail.
 Individuals who spotted the object called the Royal Canadian Mounted Police, and the dispatched officer, Constable James Blackwood, witnessed the UFO hover 100 feet (30.5 m) above the water for around one or two hours before vanishing.
 Blackwood used a telescope specialized for drug surveillance to observe the UFO, and other eyewitnesses used binoculars.
 According to Blackwood, when he shone his headlights the object would react by shining its headlights back.
 Reportedly Blackwood was attempting to contact the pilots of the craft.
 It left no evidence of its appearance apart from eyewitness testimony of the event.

 In 2016, a separate sighting occurred in Clarenville regarding a resident who spotted lights hovering over the water over Random Island.

 In 2020, the sighting was depicted on a $20 silver glow-in-the-dark coin as the third of the Canada's Unexplained Phenomena series by the Royal Canadian Mint.

 1990, Montreal, Quebec

 On November 7, 1990, in Montreal, Quebec, witnesses reported a round, metallic object of about 540 metres wide over the rooftop pool of the Bonaventure Hotel.
 Eyewitnesses saw 8 to 10 lights forming into a circle above them, emitting bright white rays.
 The phenomenon lasted three hours, from 7.20 to 10.20 p.m., and moved slowly northwards.
 While none could identify the lights, a few witnesses, according to the next day's report in La Presse, were ready to express their belief that they were visited by aliens.

 A few witnesses say what they saw in a televised interview on CBC.

 The sighting was commemorated in 2021 on a $20 silver glow-in-the-dark coin as the fourth installment of the Canada's Unexplained Phenomena series by the Royal Canadian Mint.

+In November, 1989, in Campbellton, New Brunswick 2 sisters living on Van Horne Crescent witnessed 3 triangular UFOs hovering just over Sugarloaf Mountain.
+The aircraft were all silent and each eventually taking turns moving quickly backwards and shooting forward even faster before disappearing into the night sky.